ckormanyos/ti84-ref_app/readme.md

 Programming the calculator:
   - After build, locate `bin/refapp.8xp`.
   - Drag `refapp.8xp` onto the calculator using the standard method with [TI Connect version 4](https://education.ti.com/en/software/details/en/B59F6C83468C4574ABFEE93D2BC3F807/swticonnectsoftware).
 Important: Use version 4 for the TI-84 Plus.
+  - Drag the program `bin/refapp.8xp` directly into the TI-84 Plus selection and it should show up as a _protected_ _program_.
   - The on-calculator name of the program is `REFAPP`.

 To start the program, use the usual `Asm(prgm)` option found in the `CATALOG`